jemimahmartinez/SFTP/README.md

    Should see `FROM SERVER: +Server SFTP Service `
 6. Continue with test cases
 ### Test Cases
+Can use the testing files in the `jmar948\jmar948\forTesting` folder provided
 #### USER
 This command uses your userid on the remote system to get authenticated
 ```